-Many products sold as licorice teas do not actually contain any licorice extracts but are rather merely licorice flavored.
+Many products sold as licorice teas do not actually contain any licorice extracts, but are rather merely licorice flavored.
 If you have been told by a health professional to use licorice tea to treat a health condition, first ensure that the tea is derived from licorice root, which contains the active constituents of licorice.
-The University of Michigan Health System provides a simple recipe for preparing true licorice tea from licorice root.
-Boil half an ounce of licorice root in 1 pint of water for 15 minutes.
-Do not use licorice root tea for a period of more than two weeks without the close supervision of a physician.

-Before you use licorice tea, it is important to understand the potential dangers of licorice root extracts.
-MedlinePlus warns that pregnant women should never use licorice products, as they increase the risk of miscarriage.
+Before you consume licorice tea, it is important to understand the potential dangers of licorice root extracts.
+According to a study published in July 2015 by Oman Medical Journal, pregnant women should never use licorice products, as they increase the risk of miscarriage and preterm labor.
 Licorice can also be dangerous for small children and should never be given to babies or used by nursing mothers.
-Licorice has a number of potentially adverse effects on the cardiovascular system; it can raise blood pressure, increase water retention and increase risk of heart failure.
-Hormonal effects of licorice may lead to erectile dysfunction in men and worsen hormone-sensitive cancers such as prostate or breast cancer.
-Licorice extracts also interact with many prescription drugs.
-Consult a physician before using any licorice products.

 Licorice side effects can also impact the cardiovascular system; it can raise blood pressure, increase water retention and increase risk of heart failure, as explained by Michigan Medicine.

 Read more: 10 Everyday Ailments Soothed By Tea

 Be Aware of Other Sources